kieran-ct/bynder-taxonomy-sync/readme.md

 This script automates the creation and linking of Bynder metaproperty product heirachy options based on a CSV input.
 It ensures Level 1 → Level 2 → Level 3 dependencies are created and managed correctly via Bynder's API.

+Before running `updatemetadata.py`, you can run `skucheck.py` to identify which SKUs are currently missing in Bynder, comparing Bynder to a Google product feed.
+This allows you to prepare the CSV file with the necessary product, shade, and SKU data to ensure everything is up to date before the taxonomy sync.

 ---

 ## 🛠 Prerequisites